googledatastudio/community-connectors/pagespeed-insights/README.md

 to open a PR with any of these improvements.

 1. Refactor the Connector to use the new Data connector Service.
-2. Listing the actual Opportunities that are not complied with as a separate set of dimensions to be displayed in a table.
+2. Listing the actual opportunities that are not complied with as a separate set of dimensions to be displayed in a table.
 3. Better error handling when the url is not valid or if the api key expires/ goes over quota.
+4. Add Configuarable cacheing using Data Studio api
 ## Changelog
 ### Version 2.0
 1. Breaking out mobile and desktop score into separate metrics